ThreeDotsLabs/watermill/docs/content/docs/troubleshooting.md

 When running locally, you can run:

 - `CTRL + \` for Linux
-- `kill -s SIGQUIT [pid]` for another unix systems
+- `kill -s SIGQUIT [pid]` for another UNIX systems

 to send `SIGQUIT` to the process.
-It will kill the process and print all goroutines with line on which they are now.
+It will kill the process and print all goroutines with the line on which they are now.

 ```
 SIGQUIT: quit